-- (1) A person must not on or in Council land, a road or a footpath: - (a) create a nuisance; - (b) behave in a manner which unreasonably interferes with another person on or in the Council land, road or footpath; - c) behaves in a manner which unreasonably interferes with another person occupying premises in close proximity to the Council land, road or footpath; - d) harass any person using the Council land, a road or footpath; - e) defecate or urinate except in a toilet or urinal (as the case may be) in a public convenience; - f) act contrary to any conditions or signs that contain conditions applying to the use of the Council land, road or footpath; - g) fail to comply with a reasonable direction of an Authorised Officer or Council staff member whilst on Council land. - (2) Council may erect any sign on Council land which imposes a condition or conditions that apply to the use of Council land.
+- (1) A person must not behave on Council land: - in a manner which causes interference with the quiet enjoyment by any other person using the Council land or living in close proximity to the Council land; - (b) contrary to any conditions or signs that contain conditions applying to the use of the Council land; or - (c) contrary to any direction by an authorised officer. - (d) For the avoidance of doubt, a person does not interfere with the quiet enjoyment of other persons simply by expressing political or other opinions which may cause offence. - (2) Council may erect any sign on Council land which imposes a condition or conditions that apply to the use of Council land.